jonnor/machinehearing/handson/constrained-hmm/notes.md

 - Eight experiments were run with an unworn tool while ten were run with a worn tool (see tool_condition column for indication).

 !
 Simple experiments.
 Would be quite doable to replicate locally.
+If one has a CNC mill capable of reporting actual positions, as well as motor voltage/amp/power.

 WARN: some dirty data: